An extract from GRR The European, Middle Eastern and African Restructuring Review 2018

 Combined use of court-assisted and court-controlled proceedings

-The introduction of pre-pack proceedings in the legal arsenal came alongside the increasing use, during the financial crisis, of court-assisted proceedings by distressed companies, especially LBOs where a debtor could not obtain unanimous consent considering the multiplicity of its creditors (eg, banks, CLO, hedge funds, alternative funds).
+The introduction of pre-pack proceedings to the legal arsenal came alongside the increasing use, during the financial crisis, of court-assisted proceedings by distressed companies, especially leveraged buyouts where a debtor could not obtain unanimous consent considering the multiplicity of its creditors (banks, collateralised loan obligations, hedge funds, alternative funds).

-It happens through the combination of a negotiation phase in conciliation proceedings (which are confidential) and a vote by the creditors' committees and the general assembly of bondholders in safeguard proceedings wto cram down dissenting minority creditors.
+They consist of the combination of a negotiation phase in conciliation proceedings (which are confidential) and through the vote of the plan by the creditors’ committees and the general assembly of bondholders in safeguard proceedings to cram down dissenting minority creditors.

 Procedural timelines are kept to a minimum to limit the negative impact on the business of the opening of court-controlled proceedings.

-Shaped by the insolvency practitioners, pre-pack proceedings also include a pre-pack sale, particularly suited when the debtor's indebtedness does not make a reorganisation plan possible.
-This specific type of pre-pack involves first seeking potential purchasers under mandat ad hoc or conciliation proceedings, taking advantage of the confidentiality, and then, once a satisfactory offer is made, in implementing the sale of the company's business within a few weeks in subsequent reorganisation or judicial liquidation proceedings.
+Shaped by the insolvency practitioners, pre-pack proceedings also include a pre-pack sale particularly suited when the debtor's indebtedness does not make a reorganisation plan possible.
+This specific type of pre-pack seeks potential purchasers under mandat ad hoc or conciliation proceedings, taking advantage of the confidentiality, and then, once a satisfying offer is made, in implementing the sale of the company's business within a few weeks in subsequent reorganisation or judicial liquidation proceedings.